hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

   + templates w/ same properties and methods
     + ES5: not having such concept but "constructor functions"
     + post ES5: concept of classes and the syntax developed similar to what other object-oriented programming language
-  + example: balls w/ the same shape (circle), the sam ex,y, radius, and color properties but different values
+  + example: balls w/ the same shape (circle), the same x, y, radius, and color properties but different values

 ### 4.3.2 The "new" keyword